 - Clean Up: when you are finished training put your equipment away.
 If you bleed, clean it up.
 If you take something from another room, put it back.
 Wipe down rowers, bikes, and ski-ergs once finished with them.
 Do not spray rower or bike monitors with water (it can damage them).

 - Do Not Drop Equipment: unless it is a safety reason, do not drop empty bars, kettlebells, or any other equipment.
 The only exception to this is bumper plates, they are designed to be dropped.

-- Put the Handles Back Nicely: when you are finished rowing, make sure to place it back against the cage nicely.
+- Put the Handles Back Nicely: when you are finished rowing, make sure to place the handle back against the cage nicely.

 - No Headphones: headphones take away from the community at Queen Street.

 - Clear Your Space: leaving equipment on the floor around where you are dropping weights is dangerous for you and those around you.
 Make sure to clear all equipment from the area you are lifting so that there is no chance your bar can hit it.